 - severe impairment to the renal and hepatic function,

 - angina pectoris (see section 4.2 and 4.3),

-- arteriosclerosis,
+- arteriosclerosis.

-- considerably impaired blood coagulation or concomitant treatment with anticoagulants or platelet aggregation inhibitors.
+- considerably impaired blood coagulation or concomitant treatment with anticoagulants or platelet aggregation inhibitors (e.g. heparin or acetylsalicylic acid).
 The overall risk of bleeding is increased.

 - haemorrhagic diatheses increased bleeding risk particularly with nerve-block anaesthesia,

-- uncontrolled or untreated hyperthyroidism,
+- uncontrolled or untreated hyperthyroidism.

 - narrow-angle glaucoma,

 - diabetes mellitus,

-- lung diseases particularly allergic bronchial asthma,
+- lung diseases particularly allergic asthma bronchiale,

+- pheochromocytoma,

+- methemoglobinemia,

-- pheochromocytoma, - methaemoglobinaemia, - impaired cardiovascular function due to decreased ability to compensate prolonged A-V conduction, - epilepsy (Avoid high doses!), - blood screening tests on athletes as Xylestesin-A may show up positive results.
-Lidocaine (lignocaine) is not listed in the current WADA list.
-The listed adrenaline (epinephrine) can be used in local anaesthetics.
+- impaired cardiovascular function due to decreased ability to compensate prolonged A-V conduction,

+- epilepsy (Avoid high doses!),

+- blood screening tests on athletes as Xylestesin-A may show up positive results.
+Lidocaine is not listed in the current WADA list.
+The listed adrenaline can be used in local anaesthetics.